JSanchez314/Go-search-engine/README.md

 # Go-search-engine
-This is a barebone search engine with go, fiber and postgresql I follow a youtuber guide but instead of using templ.
-I use fiber
+This is a basic search engine developed with Go, Fiber, and PostgreSQL.
+I followed a YouTuber's guide, but instead of using Templ, I chose Fiber.